One young woman and one older woman next to each other

 November 15th, 2024.

-“There are several practical ways to enhance communication, foster trust, and better prepare heirs; we must nurture the enthusiasm of younger generations by providing gradual hands-on experience to bridge the readiness gap, and the anxieties of older heirs must also be addressed.
+Rebecca Cretney, our Senior Investment Specialist believes that there are several practical ways to enhance communication, foster trust, and better prepare heirs.
+“We must nurture the enthusiasm of younger generations by providing gradual hands-on experience to bridge the readiness gap, and the anxieties of older heirs must also be addressed.”

 1 ‘Gen Z’ refers to those aged 18-24